 When running in AutoPilot mode, the system will automatically perform reboots and logons between the steps.
 Note that it may seem like a lot of reboots, but rebooting after installing Windows features and Exchange prerequisites is required anyway so I put reboots after the other milestones as well.

 If you want to perform post-setup configuration of Exchange running Exchange cmdlets from the script, you need to tailor it to your needs.
 Locate the line which reads:

 Uncomment this line so a proper Exchange Management Shell session will be set up to the local Exchange server.
 You can insert Exchange-related cmdlets after the Load-ExchangeModule line to configure your server.
 Be advised that you need to port modifications to new versions of the installation script.

 Feedback is welcomed through the comments.
 If you got scripting suggestions or questions, do not hesitate using the contact form.

-You can download Install-Exchange15.ps1 here from the Technet Gallery.
+You can download Install-Exchange15.ps1 from TechNet or GitHub.

 See Technet Gallery page.